5 Most Common Reasons Businesses Seek Funding

 If you need to restructure your company’s debt, a loan that consolidates your borrowings and reduces costs can make your finances more manageable for your business.
 A loan to restructure your existing debt can make financial planning easier by reducing the number of monthly repayments you have to keep track of, and could potentially reduce your total monthly repayments.
 Refinancing your existing company debt can help your company grow by freeing up cash in your business for working capital and expansion.

 How to know when you will have a cash gap

-Are you looking to forecast when you might need a cash injection?
+Are you looking to forecast when you might need to apply for business funding?
 Check out Float Cash Flow Forecasting for easy to use, always up to date software that keeps your cash flow forecast updated automatically with what’s really going on in your business.
 Using scenario planning, you can plan for the months ahead and see any cash gaps before they happen.

 - What is peer to peer lending and how can it help your business?

 - The best peer to peer lending sites for a business loan

 - The small business funding landscape is changing